 Although Google doesn’t have its own disposable email service, Gmail offers the ability to create customized emails that you can then throw away when you don’t need them anymore.
 If Google’s own ad features aren’t taking care of the problem, here’s how to use this tool.

-Emails sent to that address will appear in your inbox alongside all of the others, but with that specific tag on the end of the address, they are very easy to eliminate or block entirely.
+Emails sent to that address will appear in your inbox alongside all others, but with that specific tag on the end of the address, they are straightforward to eliminate or block entirely.

 Create a speedy extension with Burner Mail

-Step 1: Navigate to the Burner Mail site and select the Install Burner Mail for Chrome (there’s also a download in the Chrome Store if you prefer).
-This will add the Burner Mail icon to the top right of your browser window and enable the service as you explore the Web.
+Step 1: Navigate to the Burner Mail site and select Install Burner Mail for Chrome (there’s also a download in the Chrome Store and a Firefox version if you prefer).
+This will add the Burner Emails icon to the top right corner of your browser window and enable the service as you explore the web.
 You may need to sign in to your Google Account during this process.

-Step 2: When you come across an email field you have to fill out, hover over it and you should see the Burner Mail icon — a little flame on a letter — and a disposable email that has been automatically generated for you.
+Step 2: When you come across an email field you have to fill out, hover over it, and you should see the Burner Emails icon — a little flame on a letter — and a disposable email that has automatically been generated for you.
 Select it, and the email will be created and inserted into the field.
-This email will forward emails to your Gmail account as long as you want, but keep all your own email information secure.
+This email will forward emails to your Gmail account as long as you want but will keep all your own email information secure.